mincong-h/mincong-h.github.io/_posts/2022-07-17-my-hackathon-projects-at-datadog.md

 ## Introduction

-It's been 2 years and a half since I joined Datadog and I had the chance to participate in 4 hackathon projects.
+It's been 3 years since I joined Datadog and I had the chance to participate in 5 hackathon projects.
 They were a great experience and  I learned a lot from them!
 That's why I want to share my experience with you, to give you an idea of what can an engineer build in a short period.
 And perhaps give you some inspiration to do the same.